opensupplyhub/supplychaindata.exchange/README.md

 - **Open Letter of Commitment**: Organizations can publicly commit to adopting SC-DEX by signing the [Open Letter of Commitment](https://github.com/opensupplyhub/supplychaindata.exchange/wiki/5.-Open-Letter-of-Commitment).
 - **Implementation Tutorials**: Learn how to use SC-DEX’s core schema or create custom extensions for your specific use case.
     - Visit the [Implementation Tutorials page](https://github.com/opensupplyhub/supplychaindata.exchange/wiki/7.-Implementation-Tutorials) for step-by-step guides.
-- **Hackathon Invitation**: Participate in our hackathon in January 2025, organized in collaboration with IEEE, where developers can build new extensions and tools.
-    - Learn more by reviewing the [Hackathon one-pager](https://docs.google.com/document/d/1IRwKWZGFK8UZV21PYrqWcKy0JQi__W-A4MKd7MVd62w/edit).

 For more information on the development process, see the [Development Process page](https://github.com/opensupplyhub/supplychaindata.exchange/wiki/4.-Development-Process).